-The Woodland Cultural Centre is seeking a youth to assist with Fundraising initiatives, including the Save the Evidence Fundraising Campaign.
+The Woodland Cultural Centre is seeking youth to assist with fundraising initiatives, including the Save the Evidence Fundraising Campaign.
 This position requires a highly motivated individual who is interested in gaining experience in database management, tracking of donations, development, partnership development, fundraising strategy, social media marketing, and administration.

-· Assist in all stages of fundraising endeavors, including the Save the Evidence Campaign
+· Assist in all stages of fundraising endeavours, including the Save the Evidence Campaign

 · Assist in maintaining our fundraising files and databases

 · Assist with major fundraising initiatives like Orange Shirt Day and Giving Tuesday

 · Administration related to donor management, including thank you letters and website updates

 · Assist in the planning and implementation of fundraising Social Media and Marketing strategy

 · Possible front desk reception coverage, welcoming guests as they come in and using the POS

 · Be familiar with the Centre’s programs and upcoming events

 · Promote a positive image of Woodland Cultural Centre to the community and the public